JBallin/boggle/README.md

 **Instructions**

-Click on letters to form a word and click “submit” when done.
+Click on letters to form a word and click “Submit Word” when done.

 **Scoring**